 Finally, there is the simple matter of identity.
 Some of us feel a strong attachment to a particular state, region, or city.
 It could be somewhere we lived in the past or where we want to settle down in the future.
 Going full-time is often a matter of following your heart.
 Picking a home state can be the same way if you want it to.

 Typically the first thing to do is get a mailing address in the state you want to declare as your domicile.
 You want this to be a physical address with a street name rather than a PO box.
 Many institutions such as banks or DMVs won’t accept a PO Box as an address and the main purpose of this address is for use in establishing other ways to prove your residence.

 The most common way of getting such an address is with a mailing service.
 UPS and many other companies offer such mailing services.
 Ideally, you want one that will receive mail and scan it for you, then forward items of interest wherever you like.
 You will need to complete some post office forms to allow the service to legally receive your mail.
 Start using this new address and put in for a change of address wherever is feasible.

 The next practical step you can take is to cancel your Voter registration in your old state and get one for your new state.
 Often this can be done by mail provided you have a physical address (your new mailing service address).
 Some states with Voter ID laws may have more stringent requirements.
 Vote.org is a good site for helping you get registered to vote.

-The third step and the biggest is to get a drivers license for your new state.
+The third step and biggest is to get a driver’s license for your new state.
 In most cases, this is going to require you to actually be in the state and show up in person to get the license.
-You can check the AAA website to get info on the rules for each state.
-With a drivers license showing you’re in-state address, you are well on your way to establishing and proving your residency there.
+Wikipedia has a nice summary of basic driver’s license requirements by state.
+With a driver’s license showing you’re in-state address, you are well on your way to establishing and proving your residency there.